cg3hci/py3DViewer/README.md

 ## Installation

-If you have never used Jupyter, then the first step is to install and configure Jupyer on your computer.
+If you have never used Jupyter, then the first step is to install and configure Jupyter on your computer.
 You can follow this [guide](https://jupyter.org/install.html) to do it.

 Py3DViewer can be easily installed with pip: